riscv-verification/riscvISACOV/README.md

 ## Licensing
 The source files provided in this GitHub repository are all under the Apache 2.0 open source license.

-The files provided by Imperas in their products are released under their proprietary licensees - please contact them for more information.
+The files provided by Imperas in their products are released under their proprietary licenses - please contact them for more information.